1920 London: Reception

 1920 London received generally negative reviews from critics.
-Koimoi.com gave the film 1.5/5 stars and wrote, "Where do we start?
-A lazy writing, poor direction and an even more unconvincing act!"
 Mohar Basu of The Times of India gave the film 1/5 stars and wrote,"There isn't an inkling of innovative thinking in the third installment of the 1920 series.
 The best thing that can be said about it is that it will remain one of the year's funniest films".
-Soumyata of Bollywood Life, also gave 1.5/5 stars to the film and wrote, "While film had a good twist post interval, it wasn't surprising.
-Except for the gender reversal, as here the wife is saving the husband, the plot is similar to the first 1920 film, Needless to say, the latest entry in the 1920 series disappoints big time, with Sharman Joshi being the only saving grace, Watch the film only if you don't have anything else to do".